blitzboah/website-popup/README.md

 This Chrome extension displays a custom popup on specified websites.

-## Features

-- Add multiple websites where the popup should appear
-- Customizable popup content
-- Easy to use interface for managing websites

 ## Installation

 1. Clone this repository or download the ZIP file and extract it.